jkroepke/helm-secrets/README.md

 }
 ```

-An example of how to use helm-secrets with Terraform could be found in [examples/terraform](examples/terraform/helm.tf).
+An example of how to use helm-secrets with Terraform can be found in [examples/terraform](examples/terraform/helm.tf).

 ## Secret backends